Divided Dieudonn\'e crystals: Introduction

 The category of divided Dieudonn\'e crystals will be denoted by $\DDcat(X)$.
 There is a forgetful functor $\DDcat(X)\to\DFcat(X)$ from divided Dieudonn\'e crystals to filtered Dieudonn\'e crystals, which is an equivalence if $X$ is PD torsion free; see Proposition \ref{Pr:tf-DD-DF}.

-The scheme $X$ is called $F$-finite if the Frobenius morphism $\phi:X\to X$ is finite, and $X$ is called $F$-nilpotent if the kernel of $\phi:\OOO_X\to\OOO_X$ is locally a nilpotent ideal.
+The scheme $X$ is called $F$-finite if the Frobenius morphism $\phi:X\to X$ is finite, and $X$ \chang{will be} called $F$-nilpotent if the kernel of $\phi:\OOO_X\to\OOO_X$ is locally a nilpotent ideal.
 Every locally noetherian $\FF_p$-scheme is $F$-nilpotent.